si74/portscanner/README.md

-# portscanner
+# Portscanner

-test port scanner
+A simple port scanner written in Go to learn about networking